YDRen001/ydren001.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
-<p>Welcome, my name is Yidong Ren, currently a fourth-year Ph.D. candidate in the Computer Science and Engineering Department at <a href="http://www.cse.msu.edu/">Michigan State University</a> advised by Professor <a href="https://cse.msu.edu/~caozc/">ZhiChao Cao</a>.
-I received my bachelor's degree in Electronic and Information Engineering from the University of Electronic Science and Technology of China in 2021.
-My research focuses on <b>Internet of Things (IoT)</b> and <b>Wireless Communication/Networks</b>, especially on Low-power Wide-area Networks (LPWAN), ultra-low power communication, and their applications in agriculture.
+<p>Welcome, my name is Yidong Ren, currently a Senior System Engineer at Qualcomm.
+I received my Ph.D. in Computer Science from <a href="http://www.cse.msu.edu/">Michigan State University</a> advised by Professor <a href="https://cse.msu.edu/~caozc/">ZhiChao Cao</a> and a B.E. in Electronic and Information Engineering from the University of Electronic Science and Technology of China in 2021.
+I was a research intern advised by <a href="https://home.cse.ust.hk/~lim/">Prof. Mo Li</a> in 2019.
+My research focuses on <b>Internet of Things (IoT)</b> and <b>Wireless Communication/Networks</b>, especially on Wireless Local Area Network (WLAN), Low-power Wide-area Networks (LPWAN), ultra-low power communication, and sensing.
 Check out my <a href="https://ydren001.github.io/files/C.V._Yidong.pdf"><i class="fas fa-file-pdf"></i> Resume</a><br>

   <p style="margin-bottom: 6px;">
   <b>Sustainable Agricultural IoT</b>: MobiCom'24a, MobiCom'24b.<br>